exercism/python/CONTRIBUTING.md

 <br>

 This track officially supports Python = `3.8`  The track `test runner`, `analyzer`, and `representer` run in docker on `python:3.9-slim`.

-Although the majority of test cases are written using `unittest.TestCase`,

 *  All exercises should be written for compatibility with Python = `3.8` or `3.9`.
 *  Version backward _incompatibility_ (*e.g* an exercise using a `3.8` or `3.9` **only** feature)  should be clearly noted in any exercise hits, links, introductions or other notes.